Ricardosgeral/relier/README.md

 **Note:** Be careful when buying the *NEXTION* screen.
 Confirm that you are not getting a *TJC* (for Chinese market), which looks identical.
 This version only works with the Chinese version of the Nextion Editor!
-You will need to learn Chinese to use it!!!!
+You will need to learn Chinese to use it !!!!

 ## Hardware